amatas/gpii-ci-service/README.md

 * ``universal.yml`` - job defintion for the [GPII Universal](https://github.com/gpii/universal/) project
 * ``windows.yml`` - job defintion for the [GPII Windows Framework](https://github.com/gpii/windows/) project

-The changes made in this repository are applied using the [update-jenkins-job-definitions job](https://ci.gpii.net/view/All/job/update-jenkins-job-definitions/)

 ## How CI Jobs Get Triggered